 Leave the work week behind, and escape to another brewniverse just north of Atlanta in Cobb County, Georgia.
 Use this weekend beer itinerary to travel up the Cobb Ale Trail to a variety of totally unique breweries.
 Take in each distinctive vibe while savoring flavor combinations exclusive to Cobb.
 This self-guided tour is sure to cure what ales you.

 Start your tour with dinner and a tall one at Terrapin Taproom, located just outside Truist Park, home of the Atlanta Braves.
-Gameday parking can be tricky, but when the Braves are away, parking in adjacent decks is free for up to four hours.
+Gameday parking can be tricky, but when the Braves are away, parking in adjacent decks is free for up to three hours.
 Enjoy a heaping helping of Fox Bros.
 Bar-B-Q and a tall glass of bubbling brew.
-“Chopsecutioner” is the local specialty, brewed particularly for Atlanta baseball fans.
+“Chopsecutioner” and “Los Bravos” are local specialties, brewed particularly for Atlanta baseball fans.

 Travel 15 minutes to Reformation Brewery at Eddy’s Landing.
 Reformation started in Woodstock, Ga. and has become so popular that the owners opened two satellite locations, including one in Smyrna.
 Check out their most popular brews like “Cadence,” “Jude,” or “Declaration” while enjoying the view overlooking the Chattahoochee River.